 In my practice, I strive to build a warm, non-judgmental environment where we can collaboratively examine difficult emotions, understand ongoing issues, and set goals for change.
 I help clients identify patterns of thought or behavior that contribute to stress and get in the way of growth and life satisfaction.
-I also help couples develop a closer, more stable relationship by improving communication skills, increasing positive emotions, and encouraging acceptance.

 More About My Practice